Tiangong space station: Crew activities

 Astronauts on the Tiangong station follow China Standard Time (CST) for their daily schedule.
 The crew often wakes up around 7:00 and begins their daily conference with Mission Control in Beijing before starting work at 08:00 (00:00UTC).
 The crew will then follow their planned schedule until 21:00, after which they report their work process to Mission Control.
 At 13:30, astronauts enter their living quarters to take a nap, which typically takes an hour.
 The crew also has multiple breaks for eating and resting.
 The Tiangong station features a lighting scene function to simulate lighting conditions on Earth, including daylight, dusk, and night.
 As the station experiences 16 sunrises and sunsets per day in low Earth orbit, this function helps to avoid disruption to the crew's circadian rhythm.

 The Tiangong space station is fitted with home automation functions, including remote-controlled appliances and a logistics management system.
 The crew can use their tablet computers to identify, locate, and organize items inside the station, as all items in the station are marked by QR codes.
 This will help ensure an orderly environment as more cargo arrives.
-The station possesses a Wi-Fi network for wireless connections and each astronaut wears a bone-conduction headphone and microphone for easy communication.
-Inter-device communication inside the station is completely wireless via the Wi-Fi network to avoid cord mess.
+Inter-device communication inside the station is completely wireless via the Wi-Fi network to avoid a cord mess.